infrasonar/docs/docs/collectors/probes/vmware/vmwareguest.md

 The **VMware guest** uses the [VMware API](https://www.vmware.com/support/pubs/sdk_pubs.html) to monitor VMware guests on either ESXi or VMware vCenter.

+!!! note
+    The VMware guest probes requires the [VMware vcenter](vcenter.md) or [VMware ESXi](esx.md) probe to be installed first as these act as a "proxy" for the guest queries.

 ## Features

 The VMware guest probe offers a deep inside into individual virtual machines running on VMware: